aroder/IframeActivityMonitor/README.md

 	monitor.stop();

-alternatively, you can call the constructor with an arguments object var myMonitor = new IframeActivityMonitor({ trackingInterval: 30000 });
+Alternatively, you can call the constructor with an arguments object

+	var myMonitor = new IframeActivityMonitor({ trackingInterval: 30000 });